mxenabled/mx-platform-ruby/docs/MxPlatformApi.md

 member_guid = 'MBR-7c6f361b-e582-15b6-60c0-358f12466b4b' # String | The unique id for a `member`.
 user_guid = 'USR-fa7537f3-48aa-a683-a02a-b18940482f54' # String | The unique id for a `user`.
 opts = {
+  client_redirect_url: 'https://mx.com', # String | A URL that MX will redirect to at the end of OAuth with additional query parameters.
+Only available with `referral_source=APP`.
   referral_source: 'APP', # String | Must be either `BROWSER` or `APP` depending on the implementation.
 Defaults to `BROWSER`.
   skip_aggregation: false, # Boolean | Setting this parameter to `true` will prevent the member from automatically aggregating after being redirected from the authorization page.
   ui_message_webview_url_scheme: 'mx' # String | A scheme for routing the user back to the application state they were previously in.
+Only available with `referral_source=APP`.
 }

 begin